-PYM’s Committee on Friends Education reminds families that monthly meeting members’ children attending or applying to Friends Schools are eligible to apply for educational support for the 2021-22 school year.
+The Yearly Meeting’s Quaker Education Granting Group reminds meetings and families that local meeting members’ children who are applying to or attending Friends schools are eligible to apply for educational support for the 2023-24 school year.
 Funding for all grants comes from the National Friends Education Fund and Philadelphia Yearly Meeting endowment income from the Jonathan Rhoads Fund and other PYM education endowments.
-[Read more…] about Tuition Aid for Friends Children in PYM Friends Schools
+[Read more…] about Tuition Aid for Quaker Children in PYM Friends Schools

 Quaker & Special Collections at Haverford College is now accepting applications for its 2023-2024 Fellowship programs.
 These Fellowships provide funding for scholars at any stage of their careers to engage with our unique materials.
 [Read more…] about Haverford College Quaker & Special Collections 2023-2024 Research Fellowships

 One gift we may receive in Quaker worship is the way that one person’s experience of the Divine expands another’s.
 A gathering of Friends in worship brings many glimpses of the peace of God which surpasses all understanding.
 Like the many colors in a quilt, each person’s experience alongside the others creates the whole, and the pattern changes each time we worship together.
 Worship that is engaging for Friends of multiple generations is a kaleidoscope of the experience of Spirit.
 [Read more…] about A Care Package for Intergenerational Worship